rust-lang/rust/src/doc/rustc-dev-guide/src/mir/optimizations.md

 The [`optimized_mir`][optmir] [query] is called to produce the optimized MIR for a given [`DefId`][defid].
 This query makes sure that the borrow checker has run and that some validation has occurred.
-Then, it [steals][steal] the MIR optimizes it, and returns the improved MIR.
+Then, it [steals][steal] the MIR, optimizes it, and returns the improved MIR.

 [optmir]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_mir/transform/fn.optimized_mir.html